U.S. Forest Service Freezes Hiring Of Seasonal Workforce

 The good news is that the Forest Service will still be able to hire more than 11,000 temporary firefighting positions nationwide next year.
 As the intensity and frequency of wildfires continues to grow in Washington, we’re glad the agency will continue to fund these critical positions.

 Unfortunately, most other seasonal positions are not exempt from the hiring freeze.
 Next year, the Forest Service will have fewer staff to do a vast array of vital recreation work, including trail, bathroom, and campground maintenance.
+In areas like the Methow Valley Ranger District, 8 rangers and trail crew members will have to manage over 8,000 acres of wilderness this year, rather than the 30 employees who typically do this work.
 That capacity squeeze will extend well beyond recreation, and the agency may have to prioritize emergency responses over essential long-term forest health, biodiversity, and conservation work.

 We could see impacts of the hiring freeze on recreationists as early as this winter.
 The Northwest Avalanche Center (NWAC) depends on seasonal Forest Service employees to provide critical weather and avalanche data in Oregon and Washington.
 Fortunately, regional Forest Service leadership has made an exemption for NWAC seasonal employees due to the essential public safety nature of their work.
 However, flexibility on overtime and extension of the forecasting season remains in question.
 That may mean that backcountry riders have to contend with reduced avalanche and weather data this season.